hr-survey.com

 The following are results from the 360-Degree Assessment conducted earlier in the year.
 This information can help guide the development of focus areas for the Individual Development Plan.

-1. Integrity: Establishes relationships of trust, honesty, fairness, and integrity.
-Fosters a high standard of ethics and integrity.
+1. Integrity: Fosters a high standard of ethics and integrity.
+Fosters an environment built upon trust.
+Demonstrates honesty and truthfulness at all times.
 Follows tasks to completion.
-Does what was promised.

-1. Delegation: Clearly defines duties and tasks to be completed.
+1. Delegation: Delegates authority and responsibility to subordinates and holds them accountable for their actions.
+Clearly defines duties and tasks to be completed.
 Tells subordinates what to do, not how to do it.
-Assigns tasks to create learning opportunities for the employees.
-Sets clear and reasonable expectations for others and follows through on their progress.
+Defines goals and objectives for subordinates.

-1. Negotiation: Maintains control over emotions to ensure a constructive environment.
-Is an effective negotiator, fostering positive relationships and achieving good outcomes.
+1. Negotiation: Is an effective negotiator, fostering positive relationships and achieving good outcomes.
+Knows where to stand firm and where to compromise.
+A proficient conflict resolver who effectively navigates workplace disputes to maintain a harmonious and productive environment.
 Able to control their emotional responses and correctly gauge the emotions of others.
-Conducts necessary preparations before engaging in negotiations.

 1. Organizational Fluency: Anticipates problems that may affect the department.
 Is aware of other organizational cultures to compare/contrast with the current organizational culture.
-Able to deal with sensitive issues with tact and professionalism.
+Able to explain departmental policies and procedures to others.
 Understands departmental policies and procedures.

 Part 3: Individual Productivity and/or SMART Goals